Jubilee Plot

 The Jubilee Plot was a supposed assassination attempt by radical Irish nationalists on Queen Victoria during the Golden Jubilee of Queen Victoria, on 20 June 1887.
 Those who presented the idea of a plot claimed that the radicals intended to blow up Westminster Abbey, Queen Victoria and half the British Cabinet.
-The story was closely connected to a set of forged letters by Richard Pigott, which attempted to implicate Charles Stuart Parnell with supporting physical force Irish republicanism.
+The story was closely connected to a set of forged letters by Richard Pigott, which attempted to implicate Charles Stewart Parnell with supporting physical force Irish republicanism.

 Background

 British agent Francis Millen

 The organizer of the assassination attempt was later said to be Francis Millen, a member of Clan na Gael.
 However, he had reportedly been a spy for the British authorities for several years (from 1885 under Edward Jenkinson of the Home Office with the approval of the Prime Minister, Lord Salisbury), and was allegedly encouraged by them to proceed with the attempt, to draw in more Fenians, who could then be captured.

 In June various newspapers reported that a plot to assassinate the Queen with bombs planted in Westminster Abbey had been discovered.
 In October 1887, a recently deceased American, Joseph Cohen, was declared by the Assistant Commissioner of the Police, James Monro, to have been the financier of the plot; he had been visited by two Irishmen, surnamed Callan and Harkins, were arrested and charged with bringing dynamite into the country; both had been followed by the police ever since their arrival in Britain in June 1887.
 At their trial, Monro exposed Millen as the organizer of the plot, but Millen was allowed to escape to the USA where he died under mysterious circumstances.
 Callan and Harkins were sentenced to fifteen years each in prison.